Miniature Schnauzer Dog Breed Features, Information, And Lifespan.

 If we don’t take steps to prevent or treat dental disease, your friend may lose her teeth and put her kidneys, liver, heart, and joints in danger of being damaged.

+In fact, the lifespan of your Miniature Schnauzer may be reduced by one to three years as a result of this condition.
 The dentist will regularly clean your dog’s teeth and advise you on what you can do at home to keep those pearly whites in clean shape.

 Infections.